nathadriele/mlops-zoomcamp-project-paris-price-house/README.md

 - ✅ Model deployment: The model deployment code is containerized and can be deployed to the cloud.
 - ✅ Model monitoring: Basic model monitoring that calculates and reports metrics.
 - ✅ Reproducibility: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
-- ✅ Visualização do projeto prático no Vercel.
+- ✅ Visualization: Visualization of the practical project in Vercel.

 ---------------------------------------------------

 ### Acknowledgments
 This project was developed as part of the MLOps Zoomcamp course by DataTalks.Club.
 Special thanks to the course instructors and the community for their support and guidance.